 Fewer Americans today have enough savings to cover an emergency health expense, which can lead to an assortment of additional financial—and even health—burdens.
-Learn how supplemental health insurance products, like those marketed by Platinum, can provide a helpful safety net.
+Learn how supplemental health insurance products, like those marketed by Platinum, can provide a helpful safety net for our customers.

 For thousands of customers, a supplemental insurance policy marketed by Platinum Supplemental Insurance helps bring peace of mind to these concerns.
 These types of policies pay a lump-sum benefit in the event of a covered accident or illness.
-These benefits are paid directly to you, the policyholder, to use toward your greatest need, including out-of-pocket medical costs or lost wages due to time away from work.
-This kind of coverage when it counts helps you focus on your recovery, not your finances.
+These benefits are paid directly to the policyholder to use toward their greatest needs, including out-of-pocket medical costs or lost wages due to time away from work.
+This kind of coverage when it counts helps them focus on their recovery, not their finances.

 1Pollitz, Karen; Cox, Cynthia; Lucia, Kevin; Keith, Katie.
 (2014, Jan.
 7).
 Medical Debt Among People with Health Insurance.
 Kaiser Family Foundation.
 Retrieved from http://kff.org/private-insurance/report/medical-debt-among-people-with-health-insurance/

 2(2015, May).
 Report on the Economic Well-Being of U.S. Households in 2014.
 United States Federal Reserve.
 Retrieved from https://www.federalreserve.gov/econresdata/2014-report-economic-well-being-us-households-201505.pdf.

 Platinum is a marketer of supplemental health insurance products.
 Policies have exclusions and limitations.
 For costs and complete details of coverage, contact Platinum Supplemental Insurance.